AbhishikaAgarwal/oneauth/README.md

  - **[oauth2orize](https://github.com/jaredhanson/oauth2orize)** Simple Oauth2 provider middleware

 ### Inspirations
-We built this at @coding-blocks looking at a similar solution [hasgeek](http://github.com/hasgeek) has here - http://github.com/hasgeek/lastuser
+We built it at @coding-blocks looking at a similar solution [hasgeek](http://github.com/hasgeek) has here - http://github.com/hasgeek/lastuser
 We made our own, instead of using _lastuser_, because (a) the documentation was a little lacking on lastuser, and (b) we were more comfortable on a